Medical Review - JA DME

 Q8.
 What letters can be viewed in the Noridian Medicare Portal (NMP)?

 A8.
 The ADR, Notification letters, Findings Letters, Comprehensive Billing Reports, Provider Billing Analysis letters and Full Remittance Advices can all be viewed in the NMP.
 Suppliers may also submit their documentation via the NMP to respond to the ADR letter.
-View instructions on how to view and submit documentation on the ADR Submission and Status webpage.
+View ADR Submission and Status webpage for instructions on how to view and submit documentation.

 Q9.
 How can a supplier determine if there has been a same/similar item provided to a beneficiary during the reasonable useful lifetime?

 A9.
 Suppliers can check for same/similar items using NMP.
-Suppliers would go to the Same/Similar DME tab on NMP and choose "Same or Similar" or "Code Range Search" to search the beneficiary's history.
+To search the beneficiary's history within NMP, users can go to the Same/Similar DME tab and choose "Same or Similar" or "Code Range Search."